elehcimd/stratosphere/README.md

 The system relies on [mitmproxy](https://mitmproxy.org/) to intercept the web traffic (both desktop and mobile), building a knowledge base with [SQLite](https://sqlite.org/) that is later accessed by a suite of web apps built with [Jupyter](https://jupyter.org/) and [Voilà](https://voila.readthedocs.io/en/stable/). [supervisor])http://supervisord.org/) is used to manage the running services.
 The architecture is cross platform and runs locally inside a Docker container.
 The system includes these running services (entry points in `/shared/services/`):

-* **mitmproxy**: running the HTTP/S proxy and dumping the flows to `probe.db`.
+* **mitmproxy**: running the HTTP/S proxy and adding the intercepted flows to `probe.db`.
 * **extractor**: reading the flows from `probe.db`, adding entities and relationships to `kb.db`.
-The pipeline is retriggered every `10` seconds and it will delete all flows older than `10` minutes, possibly reprocessing already seen flows.
-This procedure ensures that recent traffic can always be inspected in `probe.db` without retaining the whole flows history.
 * **nginx**: proxying all services behind http://localhost:8082.
   * **jupterlab/Voilà**: JupyterLab server with Voilà extension to serve the web apps.
   * **sqliteweb**: Web-based SQLite database browser pointing to `kb.db`.

-### How to add a new scraper
+### How to add a new extractor

-Scrapers are executed by the **extractor** service.
+Extractors are in charge of scraping and extracting knowledge from the intercepted flows.
+The **mitmproxy** service operates independently.
+It intercepts continuously the web traffic, dumping it to `probe.db`.
+The **extractor** service is regularly pulling new flows from `probe.db`, passing them to the extractors for processing.
+The pipeline is retriggered every `10` seconds and it prunes the flows older than `10` minutes, possibly reprocessing already seen flows.
+This procedure ensures that recent traffic can always be inspected in `probe.db` without missing data and without retaining the complete flows history.

+Tp add a mew extractor:

+1. Create a new module in `/shared/src/stratosphere/extractors` that defines a function `extract(rows: List[stratosphere.stoerage.models.Flow])`.
+2. Implement the `extract` function s.t. it processes all input flows, inserting them in the knowledge base.

+To implement the `extract` function:

+* You can use `extractor_google_search.py` as example.
+You should use the class `DuplicateRows` are that duplicate entities and relationships are handled correctly, merging the contents of the `data` fields.
+Depending on your use case, you might need to implement a custom merge strategy.
-* Flows (raw web requests and responses) are dumped in the `flows` table in the SQLite database `probe.db`.
-The flows are regularly processed by the scrapers before being removed, ensuring that the file size remains under control.
-The columns in this table map to the attributes in the `Flow` objects in mitmproxy ([official documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/flow.html)).
-For example, the contents and meaning of field `flow_response_content` is documented [here](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html#Response).
+* The fields of `Flow` ORM objects map approximately to the attributes in the `Flow` objects in mitmproxy ([official documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/flow.html)).
+For example, the field `flow_response_content` is documented [here](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html#Response).
 The additional column `id` is a random UUID.

 * `02 capture sample.ipynb` lets you capture a sample of flows for later analysis.
 * `03 analyze sample.ipynb` helps you analyze the contents of a captured sample of flows.